Darren Goldie

 Air Marshal Darren James Goldie, (born 1975) is a retired senior officer of the Royal Australian Air Force (RAAF).
 He joined the RAAF through the Australian Defence Force Academy in 1993 and gained his pilot's wings in 1997.
 He deployed on operations to East Timor, Iraq and Afghanistan, and commanded No. 37 Squadron RAAF (2012–15) and No. 92 Wing RAAF (2017–18).
-He was Air Commander Australia from April 2022 to June 2023, and served as the inaugural National Cyber Security Coordinator from July to November 2023.
+He was Air Commander Australia from April 2022 to June 2023, and served as Australia's inaugural National Cyber Security Coordinator from July to November 2023.

 Early life

 Goldie was raised on the Gold Coast of Queensland and educated at The Southport School, where he was a member of the Australian Air Force Cadets.

 RAAF career

 Goldie entered the Australian Defence Force Academy as a Royal Australian Air Force (RAAF) officer cadet in 1993.
 He graduated from the academy with a Bachelor of Science in Computer Studies in 1995 and was posted for flying training, gaining his pilot's wings in 1997 on the same course as fellow future air marshal, Stephen Chappell.
 He was then appointed to No. 37 Squadron RAAF, operating the Lockheed C-130 Hercules, and flew on operations in East Timor.
 After serving as aide-de-camp to the Chief of the Defence Force from 2000 to 2001, Goldie returned to No. 37 Squadron as a flight commander and served on operations in Iraq and Afghanistan.

 Goldie was appointed the Air Force Pilot HR Manager in 2007 and then, in 2008, became Staff Officer VIP Operations, responsible for the air transport of royalty, visiting dignitaries and government officials, including the prime minister and governor-general.
 For his "outstanding achievement" in this role, Goldie was awarded the Conspicuous Service Cross in the 2012 Australia Day Honours.
 He graduated with a Masters of Management from the University of New South Wales in 2010 and a Masters of Strategic Studies from the USAF Air War College in 2012, before being appointed commanding officer of No. 37 Squadron in July that year.
 Goldie's squadron oversaw 650 personnel and a fleet of twelve C-130J Hercules aircraft, which were engaged in domestic and overseas operations and included a detachment posted to the Middle East Area of Operations.
 During his time in command, No. 37 Squadron was awarded the Gloucester Cup as the "most proficient flying Squadron" in the RAAF.
 In January 2013, as pilot of a C-130J, Goldie was involved in the successful search-and-rescue of French yachtsman Alain Delord, who was located approximately 500 nmi south of Tasmania.
 Goldie and his crew received a Chief of Joint Operations Gold Commendation for their role in the rescue.
 In recognition of both his command of the squadron and "exceptional service ... in airlift operations", Goldie was appointed a Member of the Order of Australia in the 2015 Australia Day Honours.